Young-guy-man/Supervised-Learning--Random-Forests-/README.md

-# Supervised Learning (Random Forests)
+#Project Title
 Predicting Income with Random Forests
+# Description
+Predict whether or not a person makes more than $50,000